stellarshenson/jupyterlab_parquet_viewer_extension/README.md

 **Advanced filtering and sorting:**
 - Column sorting with three-state toggle (ascending, descending, off)
 - Per-column filtering with substring or regex pattern matching
+- Multi-select value filter - Click filter button next to any column to select from unique values with counts.
+Supports filtering on empty strings and null values
 - Case-insensitive search option
 - Numerical filters supporting comparison operators (`>`, `<`, `>=`, `<=`, `=`)
 - Clear filters functionality to reset all active filters